 The funny thing is that, shortly thereafter, I was walking in the field behind the Plympton Post Office and, "What do you know?"
-I saw bluets growing wild like crazy right there in Plympton.
+I saw bluettes growing wild like crazy right here in Plympton.
 Of course, I dug some up and brought them home.

 I could not tell you which plants are from Maine and which are from Plympton.
-I only know that all were all happy and spread happily.
-They were my prime motivation for raking leaves and picking up fallen branches at the end of the winter.
-I was, at that time, desperately looking forward to the appearance of my little Quaker Ladies.
-Each year I was rewarded with the sight of more and more of them.
+I only know that all are happy and have been spreading for twenty years now.
+They are my prime motivation for raking leaves and picking up fallen branches at the end of the winter.
+I am, at that time, desperately looking forward to the appearance of my little Quaker Ladies.
+Each year I am rewarded with the sight of more and more of them.